isomerpages/govtech-dsa/_evaluation/Eligibility.md

 }
 </style>
 <h3>Eligibility</h3>

+For the eligibility of Government agencies and websites, please access WOGAA for more information.

-To enter the Industry awards, the nominated websites will need to adhere to the following criteria:
+To enter the <b>Industry awards</b>, the nominated websites will need to adhere to the following criteria:
 <p><strong style="color:#B41E8E;">Singapore Domain</strong><br>
   Only websites that end with .sg domain (including redirected sites) or intended to serve a Singapore-based audience. </p>
 <p><strong style="color:#B41E8E;">Public Access</strong><br>